-A barter exchange is a transaction in which any organization of members or clients providing property or services jointly contract to trade or barter such property or services.
+A barter exchange is any person or organization with members or clients that contract with each other (or with the barter exchange) to jointly trade or barter property or services.
 The term does not include arrangements that provide solely for the informal exchange of similar services on a noncommercial basis.
 Persons who do not contract a barter exchange but who trade services do not file Form 1099-B. However, they may be required to file Form 1099-MISC.

-Transactional aggregate reporting.
+Transactional/aggregate reporting.
 Barter exchanges involving noncorporate members or clients must report each transaction on a separate Form 1099-B. Transactions involving corporate members or clients of a barter exchange may be reported on an aggregate basis.